Danyabikaram/azure-ai-chatbot/docs/architecture/architecture.md

 2. Application Processing: The Python CLI Chatbot receives the input and formats it as an API request.

-3. API Request to Azure Function App: The CLI sends the request to the Azure Function App, which acts as the middleware.
+3. Function App Request: The CLI sends the request to the Azure Function App, which acts as the middleware.

 4. Session Management: The Function App checks Azure Cosmos DB to fetch or update the user session state.

+5. Document Retrieval (RAG) : The Function App queries Azure Cognitive Search, which retrieves relevant document chunks from Blob Storage.
+The retrieved context is passed along with the user’s message.

-5. AI Request to Azure OpenAI: The Function App sends the processed request to the Azure OpenAI Service (GPT-4o deployment).
+6. AI Request : The Function App sends the processed request to the Azure OpenAI Service (GPT-4o deployment).

-6. AI Response Generation: The GPT-4o model processes the query inside Azure OpenAI and generates a response.
+7. Response Generation : GPT-4o generates a context-aware response using conversation history and retrieved documents.

-7. Response Handling: The Function App stores logs or conversation history in Azure Storage (Cosmos DB).
+8. Response Handling: The Function App stores logs or conversation history in Azure Storage (Cosmos DB).

-8. Response Returned: The Function App sends the AI-generated response back to the CLI chatbot.
+10. Response Returned: The Function App sends the AI-generated response back to the CLI chatbot.

-9. User Output: The chatbot displays the reply in the CLI, completing the interaction loop.
+11. User Output: The chatbot displays the reply in the CLI, completing the interaction loop.

 ## Note